Answered By: APUS Librarians Last Updated: Jul 12, 2022 Views: 2227

-It's one of the pitfalls of open web searching: you will eventually come across an article or book on a publisher's site, where you will be asked to pay to view the full text.
+It's one of the pitfalls of searching the open web: You will often come across an interesting article or book on a publisher's website, where they will want you to pay to view the full text.

-To avoid this, we recommend that you always start your searches with the APUS library's databases.
-In our databases, you can limit your search to "full text," and every article in your results will be immediately available to read, print or download -- at no charge to you.
-If you're not sure what database to try first, click here for some suggestions.
+To avoid encountering this, we recommend that you start your searches in the APUS Library.
+In our databases, you can limit your search to full text, and every article in your search results will be immediately available to read, print or download -- at no charge to you.
+If you're not sure what database to use, try browsing our databases by subject.

-If you've already found that perfect article or book outside of the library's databases (e.g. via a Google search), and it comes with a hefty price tag: stop!
-Try these steps to see if our library has a copy via one of our databases:
+If you've already found that perfect article or book outside of the library's databases (e.g. via a Google search), and it comes with a hefty price tag: Stop!
+And try these steps to see if our library has a copy in one of our databases:

 - How can I find the full text of a specific article?

-Did you know?
-You can set up Google Scholar to show you full text links from the APUS Library!
-Click here to find out how.
+Also, did you know?
+You can set up Google Scholar to show what is available in full text from the APUS Library!

 Librarians are available 365 days/nights per year!